 Busting Creativity Myths: Lies We Believe about Creativity

 Whether you studied engineering or business architecture, or anything for that matter, creativity is a vital skill and a birth right as a human.
 Your level of creativity has a lot to do with your preconceptions around what it means to be creative.
-Let’s look at a few myths and misconceptions about creativity.

-Myth 1: Genius Creativity is restricted to a few “gifted” individuals
+Myth 1: Genius Creativity is Restricted to a Few “Gifted” Individuals

-Perhaps because it is associated with artists like Leonardo Di Vinci and Lady Gaga (she was born this way, right?), creativity has gained mythical overtones which make it unattainable for most people.
+Perhaps because it is associated with artists like Leonardo da Vinci and Lady Gaga (she was born this way, right?), creativity has gained mythical overtones which make it unattainable for most people.
 Unfortunately, this lie wreaks havoc on our creativity as a population.

 In George Land's longitudinal study which followed people for many years from the age of five, he wanted to find out what percentage of a particular age group showed evidence of genius-level creativity and how that number changed over time.
-The numbers are shocking: out of 280 000 participants:
+The numbers are shocking; out of 280 000 participants:

 98% of 5-year-olds,